Museum of Vancouver: Galleries

 While most of these galleries explore the history of Vancouver during its specified time period, the Neon Vancouver gallery features a collection of neon signs that were used in Vancouver from the 1950s to 1970s.

-Along with its permanent galleries, the Museum of Vancouver typically hosts a number of temporary exhibitions.
+Along with its permanent galleries, the Museum of Vancouver typically hosts temporary exhibitions.
 Three temporary exhibitions are presently held at the museum.
-The c̓əsnaʔəm, the city before the city exhibition was developed in partnership with the Musqueam Indian Band, with plans to remain at the museum from January 2015 to January 2021.
-The second exhibition, HAIDA NOW: A Visual Feast of Innovation and Tradition opened at the museum in March 2018, and will continue to be held there until June 2021.
-The museum's most recent exhibition, Acts of Resistance, opened on February 5, 2020 and runs until December 2020.
+Exhibitions devoted to Indigenous cultures included c̓əsnaʔəm, the city before the city, developed in partnership with the Musqueam Indian Band (opened in 2015 and still on display) and HAIDA NOW: A Visual Feast of Innovation and Tradition (2018–2021).